Home Warranty for Millennials: Essential Protection for First-Time Homeowners

 See what plans you qualify for in less than 2 minutes

-This guide breaks down exactly why home warranties are a smart move for millennial and first-time homeowners, what to look for in a plan, which systems to prioritize covering, and how to find a provider that fits your digital-first lifestyle.
-Whether you just closed on your first home or you're still weighing your options, here's what you need to know.
+That combination of tight budgets, older starter homes, and expensive repair bills is exactly why millennials are buying home warranties at record rates.
+This guide breaks down why home warranties are a smart move for millennial and first-time homeowners, what to look for in a plan, which systems to prioritize covering, and how to find a provider that fits your digital-first lifestyle.
+Whether you just closed on your first home or you're still weighing options, here's what you need to know for 2026.

 Key Pinch Points

-• Digital claims and mobile apps are key features to look for
+• Digital claims and mobile apps are essential for millennial buyers

 Trusted by Thousands